NTIG-Uppsala/Delikat-Flora/_dev_info/definition_of_done.md

 - Everything that works is documented in writing.
 - All debug code is removed.
 - All used material is stored on the drive.
-- Feedback from AI.
+- All tests pass.
-- All code must be approved by [Whatwg Validator](https://whatwg.org/validator/)
+- All code must be approved by [W3 Validator](https://validator.w3.org/nu/)
 - Everyone present in the group must review the code, make sure they understand it, and ensure that it follows our coding standards.